GREATEMMET/GREATEMMET/README.md

 # GREATEMMET

-**'Font-end Web Developer / Python Developer'**
+**'Full-Stack Web Developer / Python Developer'**

-I am a front-end web developer, a Python developer, and an enthusiastic coder.
+I'm a dedicated coder with expertise as a full-stack web developer and Python developer.
-I started coding in Nov 2021 with Udemy Bootcamp, FreeCodeCamp, and W3Schools and have taken several personal projects as well as projects from frontendmentor.io.
+In November 2021, I embarked on my coding journey, initially learning from sources like Udemy Bootcamp, FreeCodeCamp, and W3Schools.
+Since then, I've actively engaged in numerous personal projects and also tackled assignments from frontendmentor.io.
+In the past, I've gained experience with various technologies, but my primary focus has been on utilizing React to craft dynamic and composable web applications.
+Additionally, I worked with backend technologies such as Django.
+I joined New Horizon Worldwide, a physical bootcamp aimed at fostering personal development and growth within a community of like-minded individuals who share my interests.
-All projects are built from the ground up, from planning and designing all the way to solving challenges with code.
+All of my projects are constructed from the ground up, involving every stage from initial planning and design to addressing complex coding challenges along the way.
-I look forward to future collaborations with other developers as I have also mastered Git and GitHub flow systems.
+I'm excited about the prospect of collaborating with fellow developers in the future.
+I've also honed my skills in Git and GitHub flow systems, making teamwork and code management a seamless process.
-I am open to making as many connections as I can.
+I'm eager to establish connections with as many people as possible.

 ## LANGUAGES AND TOOLS: